Keeping children active and engaged

-Amazon books have made a selection of Kindle books available for free to download, including many children’s titles.
+Amazon books have a selection of Kindle books available to download for free, including many children’s titles.

-Aimed at younger audiences, Audible Stories have also made many titles free for as long as the schools are closed.
-They're available to listen to on a laptop, desktop, smartphone, or tablet and are available on their Discovery page.
+Aimed at younger audiences, Audible Stories have many titles available to listen to for free on a laptop, desktop, smartphone, or tablet and are available on their Discovery page.

 British Blind Sport

-Keeping your child physically active is essential for their physical and mental well-being, especially since they are away from school and spending more time indoors.
+Keeping your child physically active is essential for their physical and mental well-being, especially since they are spending more time indoors.
 British Blind Sport has collated some accessible workouts to keep younger generations active, healthy, and burning off energy!

 If you have young children at home and are trying to support their learning, it can be challenging to hold their attention.